Parallel Randomized Tucker Decomposition Algorithms: Related Work

 \paragraph{Parallel Algorithms} Our parallel algorithms and implementation, described in \cref{sec:parallel}, are built upon the foundation of TuckerMPI \cite{BKK20} and its improvements \cite{LFB21}.
 TuckerMPI is a C++/MPI library that implements the STHOSVD algorithm to compute Tucker decompositions of large dense tensors that are distributed across machines.
 It implements many other utilities such as file I/O and subroutines such as parallel TTM, that we use in our algorithms and experiments.
 Other parallel implementations of Tucker algorithms have been developed for both dense \cite{CC+17} and sparse \cite{KU16} tensors.
 The most similar work to ours combines parallelism and randomization to compute Tucker decompositions of dense tensors \cite{choi2018high}.
 The approach taken by Choi, Liu, and Chakaravarthy \cite{choi2018high} is to employ STHOSVD (\cref{alg:sthosvd}) and compute the SVD of $\Mz{G}{j}$ by computing its Gram matrix in parallel and then sequentially applying randomized SVD (\cref{alg:randsvd}) to the Gram matrix.
 Our approach differs in that we parallelize the randomized algorithm and avoid the Gram matrix computation; we provide a more detailed comparison in \cref{ssec:comparison}.

 We propose a novel implementation of a parallel algorithm for the Multi-TTM computation in \cref{sec:aao-mttm}.
-Communication lower bounds for that computation and theoretical algorithms that achieve those lower bounds are presented in \cite{ABGKR22-TR-MTTM}.
+Communication lower bounds for this computation and theoretical algorithms that achieve those lower bounds are presented in \cite{ABGKR22-TR-MTTM}.
 The Multi-TTM algorithm that we present in this paper can be seen as a specialization of \cite[Alg.~8.1]{ABGKR22-TR-MTTM}, but our implementation is novel.

-We also highlight previous optimizations of tensor computations using dimension trees, a memoization techinque.
+We also highlight previous optimizations of tensor computations using dimension trees, a memoization technique.
 First introduced in \cite{PTC13a} in the context of computing gradients of the CP decomposition optimization problem, dimension trees have also been used for Tucker decompositions.
 For example, the Higher-Order Orthogonal Iteration (e.g., \cite{LDV00}) benefits from storing and reusing intermediate quantities across tensor modes as demonstrated in \cite{KR19}.
-We use the dimension tree approach in a different context in one of our randomized algorithms described in \cref{sec:dimension_tree}.
+We use the dimension tree approach in a different context in one of our randomized algorithms; this process is described in \cref{sec:dimension_tree}.